mfacecchia/attendance-tracker/README.md

 ```
 pip3 install -r requirements.txt
 ```
-and you'll be good to go.
+<p>and you'll be good to go.</p>
+<b>DISCLAIMER: It is recommended to install all the modules after <a href = "https://docs.python.org/3/library/venv.html">creating a virtual environment</a> to avoid possible module conflicts with other projects in your drive.</b>

 <h2 id = "environmental-variables">Environmental Variables</h2>
 <p>All the application's related variables such as the secret key, the <a href = "https://pythonhosted.org/Flask-Mail/">Flask Mail's configuration data</a>, <a href = "https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps#web-application-flow">GitHub's OAuth URLs & app's secrets</a> and <a href = "https://googleapis.github.io/google-api-python-client/">Google's</a> are securely stored in the virtual environment (not included in this repository for security purposes since personal data is used).</p>